senacor/Tutorials-Microservices/README.md

 After finishing stage 07 you have the container management setup with docker-compose.
 You new control the build, start and stop of the containers through docker compose.

 The linkabe between the containers is not managed through names by docker-compose, no fixed IP addresses are required.

+## Stage 08 - First steps with amazon ECS

+After finishing stage 08 the two mysql database containers are running an amazon AWS, while the rest of the setup still runs locally.
+The containers are configured via an ECS (EC2 container service) task definition that automatically starts an instance when configuring a cluster and service for the task definition within the ECS console in AWS.
+The container image used for the databases is the standard mysql image from Docker-Hub (wich is available in ECS).

+The link to the database containers in the cloud is configured via the config-server - the databases are not part of docker-compose in this stage.